Airbnb: Failure to provide required information to governments

 Many governments have passed laws requiring that Airbnb provide guest information so that local regulations can be enforced and hotel taxes are collected.
 Airbnb contested one such law in New York.
 However, in May 2019, Airbnb agreed to turn over some anonymized information for approximately 17,000 listings so that the city could pursue illegal rentals.
 Similar cases were settled in Boston and Miami.

 Airbnb refused to provide required information to the Belgian government, claiming the obligation to provide the information was not compatible with European Union law.
 The Belgian Constitutional Court referred the dispute to the European Court of Justice, which in April 2022 ruled that the requirement to transmit to tax authorities certain particulars of tourist transactions was not contrary to European Union law and referred the case back to the Belgian Constitutional Court.

 Legality of service fees in the Netherlands

 In March 2020, a subdistrict court ruling in the Netherlands found that Airbnb charging service fees to both the host and the guest was illegal and that the 30,000 people who had rented as guests have a right for reimbursement if they file claims.
 Airbnb filed countersuits in an attempt to gain clarity on the ruling.

-Airbnb.org

-Through its airbnb.org 501(c)(3) nonprofit organization, the company offers and facilitates free housing for people affected by natural disasters, including hurricanes and floods, and other emergencies such as the 2022 Russian invasion of Ukraine and the 2021 Taliban offensive.
-The organization was launched in 2012 after hosts offered free housing to people displaced by Hurricane Sandy.